microsoft/glue/README.md

 - [Python](https://www.python.org/downloads/) (required, Version 3.8 is recommended).
 - [VSCode](https://code.visualstudio.com/) (recommended), but you can also run the scripts using PowerShell, Bash etc.
 - Stable connection for installing your environment and scoring the files.
+- [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) for audio file conversion (only for TTS use cases).
+  - If you are using Windows, download it from [here](https://ffmpeg.org/download.html#build-windows)
+  - In case you are using Linux, you can install it using a package manager, such as `apt-get install ffmpeg`

 ### Setup of Virtual Environment
 1. Open a command line of your choice (PowerShell, Bash).